-We invite you and your academic administrator to meet together with the Associate Director of Academic Budget & Finance (Jessica Gaudreau) each fall to discuss available funding and plans for the year.
-Your administrator can then meet again with the Academic Budget team at the end of the spring term to ensure that accounts are settled before the year-end close.
+You and your academic administrator should meet with Aimee Huff, Manager of Academic Budget and Financial Operations (aimee.huff@wellesley.edu) each fall to discuss available funding and plans for the year.
+Your administrator can then meet again with Aimee at the end of the spring term to ensure that accounts are settled before the year-end close.

-X. Responsibilities Specific to Supporting Students
+XI.
+Responsibilities Specific to Supporting Students